This Chicken Chili Verde is tangy, spicy, and oh so hearty. It's just what you need to warm you up on a chilly day.

 WARNING: Try not to eat the tomatillo mixture with tortilla chips before you make your Chicken Chili Verde!
 I know its tempting, and trust me, it's delicious, but stay out of it!
 Maybe next time I should make extra just for that purpose...

-Before serving your Chicken Chili Verde, add the cilantro and avocados.
+Before serving your Chicken Chili Verde, add the cilantro and avocados, if you like.
 Garnish with Monterey Jack cheese and sour cream.

 Chicken Chili Verde